SENIOR MANAGER, ARCTIC PROGRAMS

 • Healthcare and/or Dependent Care Reimbursement Account

-• Retirement Planning -100% vested upon hire; can begin contributing at hire.
+• Retirement Planning - 100% vested upon hire; can begin contributing at hire.
 After 1 year, Ocean Conservancy will open a 401(a) account for you and will contribute 6% of your monthly salary whether you participate in the 403(b) or not.

-• 15 paid vacation days, 11 holidays, 12 sick days and two personal days.
+• 15 paid vacation days, 11 holidays, 12 sick days, and 2 personal days

 See full list of benefits at: Ocean Conservancy Benefits

-Candidates will be evaluated on a rolling basis.
-If you are a person with a disability and need help applying, please contact us at careers@bonsaileadershipgroup.com.
+Bonsai Leadership Group has been exclusively retained for this search.
+For consideration, submit a letter of interest and your resume here.
+If you are a person with a disability and need help sharing your interest, please contact us at careers@bonsaileadershipgroup.com.

 EQUAL OPPORTUNITY EMPLOYER